maubanel/UE5-Lighting/point-lights/README.md

 ##### `Step 8.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now adjust the light intensity.
 Turn it on and off with **Affect World**.
 Remember this is just an ember so it should be a *really subtle* glowing light.
 It radiates in all directions making it suitable for a point light.
+So a value of `0.1` or `0.2` is not out of the question.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/7157374b-e96e-4d36-90c4-dbeecdf2f568